Cord Cutting Guides, News, and Reviews

 Depending on your location and reception, you should be able to get some or all of the major networks (ABC, CBS, NBC, and FOX) as well as nationally televised sports and news.
 You can visit the Federal Communications Commission's DTV Reception Map website to get exact details on the coverage in your area.
 There, you can type in your address and get a comprehensive list of all the channels in your area as well as their signal strength.
 If you live in an area with poor reception, you may not get any channels at all, in which case you can at least celebrate the fact that all you spent on this wonderful experience was a few bucks for the antenna (indoor TV antennas sell for as low as $10).

 So you’ve decided to give OTA TV a try.
 But without access to technical support, how do you go about installing an indoor antenna?
-(There is also the option of getting an outdoor antenna, typically installed on the roof of a house.
+(There's also the option of getting an outdoor antenna, typically installed on the roof of a house.
 If you opt for that, we strongly recommend getting the help of a professional.
 We have an entire page devoted to the types of TV antennas available, which you can look at for more detailed information.)
 Here are the general steps to install an antenna:

 If you’re having trouble pulling in channels, there are a few things to consider before giving up altogether.

-For more information on getting a better antenna signal, take a look at our How to Get Clear TV Antenna Reception page.
+For more information on getting a better antenna signal, take a look at our How to Get Clear TV Antenna Reception guide.
 If none of those fixes work, there’s a possibility that you live too far away from a broadcast tower, in which case your foray into the OTA universe probably has to come to an end.

 If you’re still wondering whether to give OTA TV a chance, let’s run through the pros and cons.

-If you don’t watch a ton of TV and you’re mostly interested in local coverage and prime time TV, then getting free TV with the help of an antenna might be a good first step on your cord-cutting journey.
+If you don’t watch a ton of TV and you’re mostly interested in local coverage and prime-time TV, then getting free TV with the help of an antenna might be a good first step on your cord-cutting journey.

 If after reading all this you’re still not digging the idea of purchasing an antenna, another way for getting content without having cable or internet is offline viewing.
 Streaming services require an internet connection, but that doesn’t mean that they require you to have one all the time.
 Many services provide the option of downloading their content for offline viewing.